Starting High School

-There will be times your child doesn’t want to talk about their day or moving to secondary school.
+There will be times your child doesn’t want to talk.
 That’s okay, let them know you will make time to talk when they are ready.
-Here are some more ideas for encouraging your child to talk.

 Schools will have a moving up day.
 This is time spent at their new school and a chance to meet teachers and other children.
 It is a chance to get to know the new school and find their way around.
 Children usually feel a bit more confident after this.

-Make sure your child has the right school uniform and equipment they need in time for starting school.
+- Make sure your child has the right school uniform and equipment they need in time for starting school.
 You could shop for these together.
-Your child will enjoy choosing things like a school bag, note books or pencil case.
-They can practice packing their school bag and checking they have what they need.
-Help them make a list to put on their bedroom door to remind them.

-Get your child more used to organising themselves when they are going out and about over the summer to practice and grow their confidence.
+- Get your child used to organising themselves when they go out during the summer to practice and grow their confidence.

 Many schools have buddy systems where other pupils look out for a new child.
-This helps year 7 children with making new friends, being included in activities and can offer support in the classroom.
+This helps Year 7 children to make new friends, feel included in activities and offer support in the classroom.